alexismp92/Exercises/README.md

 # Exercises
-This repository contains some common exercises on interviews
+This repository contains some common exercises on interviews.
+I created it in order to share and help other software engineers to prepare for interviews.